 Table 1 shows the NAICS industry subsector codes ranked number one for the two age groups that appear in Table 1-the first column reading from left to right.
 For women ages 19-24 NAICS industry subsector code 722 (food services and drinking places) is ranked first; but for women ages 25-34 the top ranking NAICS industry subsector code is 561 (administrative and support services), while industry subsector code 722 is ranked third.
-Industry subsector codes 445 (food and beverage stores), 448 (clothing and clothing accessories stores), and 624 (social assistance) appear only in the top ten listing for women ages 19-24, while 452 (general merchandise stores), 622 (hospitals), and 524 (insurance carriers and related activities) only appear in the top ten listing for the 25-34 age group.
-This indicates that both age groups share 70% of the top industries listed.
+Industry subsector codes 445 (food and beverage stores) and 448 (clothing and clothing accessories stores) appear only in the top ten listing for women ages 19-24, while 622 (hospitals), and 524 (insurance carriers and related activities) only appear in the top ten listing for the 25-34 age group.
+This indicates that both age groups share 80% of the top industries listed.